“Well-behaved women don’t make history” — Laurel Thatcher Ulrich

 Peggy’s proviso was that “the collection be kept as a whole in the palazzo” in Venice.
 Unlike other private art patrons, however, Peggy failed to stipulate that the collection remain intact without any change.
 Long running legal brouhahas ensued, spanning 1992-2018.

 Peggy’s descendants sued the Foundation, claiming mismanagement.
-They alleged that: (1) Peggy’s paintings were stashed away and not exhibited; (2) 117 new works were wrongfully added; and (3) the collection was crassly commercialized.
-In essence, they said the collection became less Peggy and more Soloman.
+In essence, they said the collection had become less Peggy and more Soloman.
 The heirs sought to revoke Peggy’s donation.

 The most incendiary addition to Peggy’s collection was the permanent installation of the Schulhof Collection, a donation of 80 post-war modern works.